ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project is currently testing and validating an openEO or OGC Application Package based data processing pipeline on a limited subset of data and aims to upscale this pipeline for production and large-scale data processing.
+* A project is currently testing and validating a data processing pipeline based on openEO or OGC Application Package on a limited subset of data and aims to upscale this pipeline for production and large-scale data processing.

 :::{.callout-tip}